ansible/ansible/docs/docsite/rst/scenario_guides/ovirt_scenarios/oVirt_concepts.rst

 ovirt-engine-sdk-python
 =======================

-Ansible RHV modules often require the ovirt-engine-sdk-python package installed.
+Ansible oVirt modules often require the ovirt-engine-sdk-python package installed.

-You need to install this Python SDK on the host from where you want to invoke RHV automation.
+You need to install this Python SDK on the host from where you want to invoke oVirt automation.
 For example, if you are using a control node then it must be installed on that control node.

 If you are using any ``delegate_to`` host which is different from your control node then you need to install the same SDK on that